They really do.

 That quote moves me to want to know more.

 My favorite resource I found is a weekly email from Drew Rick-Miller.
-He is with Science in Congregations.
+He is with Science for the Church.
 Honestly I do not have a scientific mind.
 I see the content on this site and I’m immediately overwhelmed.
 Most of the stuff I’ve collected is over my head but I believe those with stronger scientific minds than mine will click with it.
 And I believe I have more scientific minds in my church family to teach this better to the teens.

 I know the teens in my church need to know this stuff.
 For too long we’ve kept the science and the Bible separate.